koorinonaka/EnhancedWidgetNavigation/README.md

 Pre-built binaries are available in the UE Marketplace.

-The following three items must be set in ProjectSettings.
+The following 3 steps must be set in ProjectSettings.
-1. UEnhancedPlayerInput to DefaultPlayerInputClass.
+1. EWN_EnhancedPlayerInput that implements IEWN_Interface_PlayerInputExtension to DefaultPlayerInputClass.
-2. LocalPlayer that implements IEWN_Interface_LocalPlayerExtension to LocalPlayerClass.
-If there are no special restrictions, EWN_LocalPlayer may be used.
+2. EWN_LocalPlayer that implements IEWN_Interface_LocalPlayerExtension to LocalPlayerClass.
 3. DA_WidgetInputConfig to WidgetInputConfigName.
 You can also create your own WidgetInputConfig for default key mapping.

 ## Usage